surfer190/fixes/keycloak/keycload-essential.md

 A monolithic web app would have a username and password, it would verify credential against a table.
 A security context is then associated with the HTTP session.
 The session would then be used for further HTTP requests.
 If you wanted to log the person out you need to invlaidate the HTTP session.

+## Main Features

+* Authentication for the web and applications
+* SSO - connect many applications to keycloak server - automatically logged in
+* Single sign-out
+* Import and Export from a JSON file

 ## The Problem

 * Have many different applications